 Appropriately Uses Anti-Psychotic Medication

-This statistic indicates the percentage of long-term stay patients which are administered antipsychotic drugs.
-Excessive reliance on these medications may mean that a facility is using these drugs to subdue residents in situations where such drugs aren't medically indicated.
-However, some nursing homes may need to rely more on these drugs due to an increased number of residents suffering from cognitive disorders.
+This datapoint tells you the percent of long-term care residents that are given antipsychotic drugs.
+Increased usage of these drugs may mean a nursing home is using these medications to subdue residents in situations where such medications are not medically required.
+However, some nursing homes need to rely more on these medications due to an increased number of residents with dementia.

 Appropriately Uses Anti-Anxiety Medication